uss2021/uss2021.github.io/index.md

 ### Virtual conference

-- November 2022: A series of online talks by [renowned scientists](./speakers) in the area of AI for good.
+November 2022: A series of online talks by [renowned scientists](./speakers) in the area of AI for good.

 ### Conference at Mila in Montreal

-- December 8th 2022: A full-day in-person conference on AI for good at [Mila Quebec AI Institute](https://mila.quebec/) in Montreal.
+December 8th 2022: A full-day in-person conference on AI for good at [Mila Quebec AI Institute](https://mila.quebec/) in Montreal.

-- Online talk series [Internal Link to schedule]
-- In-person event at [Mila Quebec AI Institute](https://mila.quebec/) on 8th of December [Internal Link to further information]

 ## Why